NateMontgo/jotbin.net/README.md

 ## Overview

 Jotbin was originally conceived to be a platform in which I would host web games that would be sold to various websites.
-Instead, Jotbin turned into a interactive timeline of my programming growth throughout high school.
+Instead, Jotbin turned into an interactive timeline of my programming growth throughout high school.

 I built this website at 14 years old.
 As my skills grew, so did the project.
-What started as a frontend-only website with two small games grew into a full stack web application with an NGINX and FastAPI powered backend.
+What started as a frontend-only website with two small games grew into a full-stack web application with an NGINX and FastAPI powered backend.

 No generative AI was used to write any portion of the project's code.
-Some AI was used to fact check setup documentation.
+Some AI was used to proofread documentation.

 ## Tech Stack